mitosis-project/mitosis-asplos20-artifact/README.md

 =====================================

-This repository contains scripts for the ASPLOS'20 artifact evaluation of the paper **Mitosis - Mitosis: Transparently Self-Replicating Page-Tables for Large-Memory Machines** by Reto Achermann, Jayneel Gandhi, Timothy Roscoe, Abhishek Bhattacharjee, and Ashish Panwar.
+This repository contains scripts for the ASPLOS'20 artifact evaluation of the paper **Mitosis: Transparently Self-Replicating Page-Tables for Large-Memory Machines** by Reto Achermann, Jayneel Gandhi, Timothy Roscoe, Abhishek Bhattacharjee, and Ashish Panwar.